potapov-ev/Notes/README.md

 //This is our best attempt to get a race condition
 //by creating large number of threads. for (let i = 0; i < 25000; i++) {
-  WidgetBuilderThread widgetBuilderThread = new WidgetBuilderThread(widgetBuilder, text, parent, failFlag); const worker = new Worker('./service.js', { widgetBuilderThread.data });
+  const widgetBuilderThread = new WidgetBuilderThread(widgetBuilder, text, parent, failFlag); const worker = new Worker('./service.js', { widgetBuilderThread.data });
   worker.on('message', resolve);
 }